controlplane-com/github-actions-example-terraform/README.md

 - `TF_CLOUD_TOKEN`: Terraform Cloud Authentication Token (from the `Terraform Cloud Set Up` section).

 3. Review the `.github/workflows/deploy-to-control-plane.yml` file:
-    - Line 9: Uncomment and update with the action (e.g., push, pull request, etc.) and branch names (e.g., dev, main, etc.) this workflow will trigger on.
+    - The workflow can be updated to be triggered on specific branches and actions (pushes, pull requests, etc.).
+The example is set to trigger on a push to the `main` and `dev` branch on lines 8-9 (currently commented out).
-    - Lines 33 and 46: Update the branch names to match line 9.
+    - Lines 33 and 46: If necessary, update the branch names to match line 9.

 4. Update the Terraform HCL file located at `/terraform/terraform.tf` using the values that were created in the `Terraform Cloud Set Up` section:
     - `TERRAFORM_ORG`: The Terraform Cloud organization.